Save on tolls

 Eight strategies, ranked by how much they actually save you.
 Most drivers leave money on the table because they treat E-ZPass as fiddly admin instead of a 31% discount.

 Quick answer: #1 strategy by a mile: get E-ZPass.
 A full-route Class 1 trip drops from $27.75 to $19.00.
-The $25 deposit pays for itself in under three full crossings.
+The $25 deposit plus $3 activation pays for itself within two full round trips.

 Get an E-ZPass, any state